extendswind/AdditionPractice/README.md

-copy from electron-quick-start
+A simple web page, and eletron is used but not necessary.

-an simple addtion practive webpage for primary school
+An simple addtion practive webpage for primary school.

-just a simple web page, and eletron is not necessary.
+Just a test project for front end.